CV

 Digital Projects

 Streaky Bacon: A Guide to Victorian Adaptations.
-Launched in spring 2016, the curated website publishes short essays on Victorian adaptations.
-I am a founding editor of the site, and wrote the introductory essay about the theory behind it.
+Launched in spring 2016, the curated website published short essays on Victorian adaptations.
+I helped found the site and wrote the introductory essay about the theory behind it.

 The Oxford and Cambridge Magazine for 1856.
 A documentary edition, including transcriptions, page images, and an introduction to each issue and to each entry.
 Published in The Complete Writings and Pictures of Dante Gabriel Rossetti: a Hypermedia Archive.
 Jerome J. McGann, general editor.
 August 2008.